Omar-Abdul-Azeez/TelegramTentsAndTreesSolver/README.md

 # TelegramTentsAndTreesSolver
- This is just a code i made to solve Telegram's @gamee Tents and Trees game because i was too lazy to actually think of a solution... only to think how to solve it in code. how dumb xD
+ This is just a code i made to solve Telegram's [href=https://telegram.me/gamee]@gamee Tents and Trees game because i was too lazy to actually think of a solution... only to think how to solve it in code. how dumb xD